TrueNAS Nightly Development Documentation

 The logout button is inactive for your current session and active for all other current sessions.
 It cannot be used to terminate your current session.

-Session Timeout displays the configured token duration for your current session (default five minutes).
+Session Timeout displays the configured token duration for your current session (default is five minutes).
 TrueNAS logs out user sessions that are inactive for longer than the configured token setting.
 New activity resets the token counter.

-If the configured session timeout is exceeded, TrueNAS displays a Logout dialog with the exceeded ticket lifetime value and the time that the session is scheduled to terminate.
+If the configured session timeout is exceeded, TrueNAS displays a Logout dialog with the exceeded ticket lifetime value and the time the session is scheduled to terminate.

-Configure opens the Token Settings screen.
+Configure opens the Access Settings screen.

 Select a value that fits your needs and security requirements.
 Enter the value in seconds.